github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 ### Compatibility and state are explicit

 Stable inputs are translated into the same internal canonical representation so defaults and shared singleton values have one resolution path.
-Stable runner configurations continue to use the existing `modules/runners` implementation.
+The unified `multi_runner_config` input accepts either the stable v1 entry shape or the v2 provider-boundary entry shape.
+Stable entries continue to use the existing `modules/runners` implementation when no v2 entries are present.
+When v2 entries are present, `experimental_features = ["multi-runner-v2"]` is required;
-Opting into experimental v2 is module-wide: a non-empty `experimental_multi_runner_config` replaces, rather than merges with, the stable `multi_runner_config` map.
+the v2 path combines native v2 entries with translated v1 entries from the same map.

 The canonical v2 output groups orchestration resources under `orchestration_provider.webhook` and compute resources under the selected